-Just because summer is over and the kids are back at school, it doesn't mean that the family fun has to end!
-Those 'back-to-school' or autumn blues can be a real downer having just had 6 weeks of family fun, but all is not lost!
+Just because summer is over and the kids are back at school doesn't mean that the family fun has to end!
+Those 'back-to-school' or autumn blues can be a real downer, having just had six weeks of family fun, but all is not lost!

-1 - Learn a new sport or activity - become a future world champion!
+1: Learn a new sport or activity - become a future world champion!

 Simply pick something that takes your fancy, learn the rules and get practising.
-You never know, one of you might have a real knack for it and go on to become a world champion one day!
+You never know - one of you might have a real knack for it and become a world champion one day!

-2 - Get Messy Outdoors - get those wellies on and discover how muddy you're willing to go!
+2: Get messy outdoors - get those wellies on and discover how muddy you're willing to go!

 No mud?
 How about an Autumn Leaves Tournament instead?
 Leaf pile races, burying yourselves in leaves or creating leaf pile patterns are just some ideas to get you started.
 In fact, autumn leaves are one of the best things about autumn, so never mind 'autumn blues' - make the most of the 'autumn hues'!